 15.3.
 The School and its staff strive for the safety of its students.
 However, the School is not responsible for any accident, injuries, damages or other losses to the person or property of participants during a School trip.

 15.4.
-Sick students should not be sent on field trips, and parents are requested to email, call or otherwise directly inform the Principal and In charges of their inability to participate prior to the trip’s departure.
+Ailing students should not be sent on field trips, and parents are requested to email, call or otherwise directly inform the Principal and In-charges of their inability to participate prior to the trip’s departure.

 15.5.
 Other external trips may be conducted by the School for various purposes such as inter-School competitions and matches.
 In such cases, the parents will be duly informed, through circulars of the requirements regarding support.